Charles Anthony Brigade

-The Charles Antony Special Regiment, was a commando unit and the first conventional fighting formation created by the LTTE.
+The Charles Antony Special Regiment, was a commando unit and the first conventional fighting formation created by the Liberation Tigers of Tamil Eelam (LTTE).
 It was founded on 10 April 1991, and was initially trained under the leadership of Brigadier Balraj.

 It was the oldest and one of the most highly trained infantry units of the Tamil Tigers with its own military academies, research units and defence colleges for its officer corps.
 The soldiers in the unit all hailed from villages in the Northern Province.

 The brigade made history during the Second Battle of Elephant Pass when it became the first non-state military regiment to defeat an entire infantry division (54 Division) in a conventional battle.
 Military analysts say that with the fall of Elephant pass, the Charles Anthony Special Regiment established the LTTE as the only non-state military force in the world capable of such complex manoeuvre war fighting.

 The Elephant pass base was described as "impregnable" by a US army officer who visited the garrison months before its fall in April 2000 By October 2003, the regiment had lost 14 commanding officers and 1056 soldiers.
-The regiment was named after the LTTE's first military commander and a close associate to LTTE leader Velupillai Prabhakaran, Charles Lucas Anthony(Lt.Seelan).
-Lt.Seelan led the first ever attack on the Sri Lankan army by any Tamil militant group on 15 October 1981 when the LTTE ambushed an army jeep driving down the KKS Road in Jaffna, killing 2 soldiers.
+The regiment was named after the LTTE's first military commander and a close associate to LTTE leader Velupillai Prabhakaran, Charles Lucas Anthony (Lt.Seelan).
+Lt.Seelan led the first ever attack on the Sri Lanka Army (SLA) by any Tamil militant group on 15 October 1981 when the LTTE ambushed an army jeep driving down the KKS Road in Jaffna, killing 2 soldiers.